possibilities/tmux-composer-cli/events.md

 - Topic: All events published to single topic
 - Format: UTF-8 JSON strings

-To disable ZeroMQ publishing, use the `--no-zeromq` flag with any command.
+To disable ZeroMQ publishing, use the `--no-zmq` flag with any command.

 ## Observing Events